math-lover31415/Bulls-and-Cows/README.md

   <li>A number in the players guess that is in the key but not in the same position as it is in the guess is called a "Cow"
   <li>After each guess, the player is told how many Bulls and Cows their key contains.
 The player must use these clues to make further guesses.
 </ul>

+The minimax file tries to predict the optimal output using <a href="http://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf">Donald Knuth's algorithm</a>.